-The Rajesh Uttamchandani & Labatt Breweries of Canada Award for Excellence: Awarded to a student entering the MIRHR program.
+- The Raj Uttamchandani & Labatt Breweries of Canada Award for Excellence: Awarded to a student entering the MIRHR program.
 The student is chosen based on academic merit, community engagement and financial need.
 Value: $2,000 (approx)

 OSOTF: Ontario Student Opportunity Trust

-To be considered for all of the awards below, students must complete the OSOTF Financial Needs Assessment Form (Part 1 and 2) and submit it by June 15.
+To be considered for the awards, complete the OSOTF Financial Needs Assessment Form (Part 1 and 2) and submit it by June 15.

 Once an OSOTF application is approved and financial need has been established, awards are based on merit.

 See the OSOFT Application Form for information regarding eligibility and assessment of financial need.

 Unless otherwise indicated, each OSOTF award listed below is valued at up to $3,000.

 - Avenor Graduate Award: Endowed by the international forest products company.

 - Canadian Imperial Bank of Commerce Scholarships in Youth Employment: Preference given to students who have conducted research on youth-related issues.
 Multiple awards with a value ranging from $1,000 to $8,000 each.